 Appium supports three main types of mobile applications:

 Native apps are developed specifically for a particular platform using platform-specific programming languages like Swift or Objective-C for iOS and Java or Kotlin for Android.
-Appium enables testing of native apps’ UI, functional behavior, performance, and interactions.
-Testers can verify that all buttons, forms, and features work as intended on real devices or emulators. - Hybrid Applications
+Appium enables testing of native apps’ UI, functional behaviour, performance, and interactions.
+Testers can verify that all buttons, forms, and features work as intended on real devices or emulators.

 Mobile web apps run in the device’s browser and must be responsive across different screen sizes and operating systems.
 Appium supports automation of mobile web applications, allowing QA teams to test usability, cross-browser compatibility, and responsiveness.
 This ensures that users receive a smooth experience regardless of the device or browser they use.